26 Amazing Hidden Gems in Rome You Won’t Find in a Guidebook

 18. Janiculum Hill, Gianicolo

 This site is perfect for nature lovers and hikers because it is calm and peaceful and offers a great view of the city.
 It was an important defense location for Rome during wars.
 It was also the battlefield between Giuseppe Garibaldi and the French Troops.
-On its path are the statues of Rome’s heroes including Garibaldi’s.

-There is plenty to see on Janiculum Hill including Manfredi Lighthouse.
-While in the area, don’t forget to stop at the Fontana dell’Acqua Paola or Il Fontanone.
 “The big fountain“ is just as good as the famous Trevi fountain, but without the crowds.
 Combine your visit with the next item on our list of hidden gems in Rome.

 Address: Piazzale Giuseppe Garibaldi, 00165 Roma RM